antoinecharruel/interactive_grid_gdextension/docs/demo.md

 \end{lstlisting}
 ```

-- Add a Raycast3D node
+- Add a Raycast3D node.
   - Select PawnPlayer.
   - Click + and add a Raycast3D node.
   - Rename it RayCastFromMouse.

-- Attach the script
+- Attach the script.
   - Select RayCastFromMouse.
   - Click Attach Script.
   - Choose the script ray_cast_from_mouse.gd.